Correcting for cutoff dependence in backward evolution of QCD parton showers: PDF evolution equations

 \section{PDF evolution equations}

-In this section, we recast the evolution equations for the PDFs in a form which is suited to a parton-shower Monte Carlo (MC)-like approach.
+In this section, we recast the evolution equations for the PDFs in a form which is suited to the parton-shower-like approach adopted in MCEGs.
 The evolution variable $\mut$ has canonical dimension of mass squared; its specific nature is not relevant here.

 The starting point is the evolution equations~\cite{Gribov:1972ri,Altarelli:1977zs,Dokshitzer:1977sg}, which we write as follows: \beq \frac{\partial F(x)}{\partial\log\mut}=\Oop\otimes_x F\,, \eeq where \beq \Oop\otimes_x F = \int_0^1 \frac{dz}{z}\,\Oop(z)\,F(x/z)\,, \eeq with the understanding that $F(x/z) = 0$ for $z<x$.
 We assume to be working in a \mbox{$d\equiv 1+2(\Nu+\Nd)$}-dimensional flavour space, where $F$ is a column vector whose $d$ individual components $(F)_i$ are the PDFs $f_i$ of the various partons, and $\Oop$ is a $d\times d$ matrix, whose elements in the $\MSb$ factorisation scheme are the splitting kernels; additional terms are present in a non-$\MSb$ factorisation scheme.
 Both $F$ and $\Oop$ are $x$-space objects, that depend on $\mut$ as well; in the notation, either or both dependences may be included explicitly or understood.
 It is safe to assume, at least up to the NLO and in any factorisation scheme, that the most general form of $\Oop$ is: \beq \Oop(z)=\left[\Aop(z)\right]_+ + \Bop\,\delta(1-z) + \Cop(z)\,, \eeq where \beq \left(\Aop(z)\right)_{ij}=\delta_{ij}A_i(z)\,,\;\;\;\;\;\;\;\; \left(\Bop\right)_{ij}=\delta_{ij}B_i\,,\;\;\;\;\;\;\;\; \left(\Cop(z)\right)_{ij}=C_{ij}(z)\,, \eeq with $1\le i,j\le d$ the parton indices; note that $\Cop$ is in general non-diagonal. $A_i(z)$ and $C_{ij}(z)$ are regular functions of $z$, and $B_i$ are constants in $z$; all of them depend on $\mut$.
 Typically, $A_i(z)$ diverges when $z\to 1$, and the plus prescription in eq.~(\ref{Oopform}) regularises that divergence; any divergence at $z\to 0$ is not regularised.
 Equation~(\ref{Oopform}) encompasses one of the forms in which the NLO splitting kernels are usually written, namely: \beq \sum_{k=0}^1\left(\frac{\aem(\mut)}{2\pi}\right)^{k+1}\APmat^{[k]}(z)= \widetilde{\Aop}(z)\left[\frac{1}{1-z}\right]_+ + \widetilde{\Bop}\,\delta(1-z) + \Cop(z)\,, \eeq with $\widetilde{\Aop}(z)$ finite at $z=1$.
 Indeed, it is a matter of applying the definition of the plus distribution to show that, {\em when} the following relationships \beqn \Aop(z)=\frac{\widetilde{\Aop}(z)}{1-z}\,,\;\;\;\;\;\;\;\; \Bop=\widetilde{\Bop}+ \int_0^1 dz\,\frac{\widetilde{\Aop}(z)-\widetilde{\Aop}(1)}{1-z} \eeqn hold, then the r.h.s.'s of eqs.~(\ref{Oopform}) and~(\ref{Oopform2}) are identical to one another.